Can Credit Passport help my business during the Coronavirus crisis?

 OpenBanking.org itself is the organisation in the UK set up by the CMA (Competition and Markets Authority) to oversee the implementation of the European PSD2 directive on behalf of the UK government.

 Unlike in other countries, in the UK a decision was made to standardise the way all banks provide the access to their accounts.
-OpenBanking.org sets out these standards, generates the secure certificates that are used to make a connection, and keeps the directory of the 64 regulated companies with permission to access accounts.
+OpenBanking.org sets out these standards, generates the secure certificates that are used to make a connection, and keeps the directory of all the regulated companies with permission to access accounts.
 You can view our entry here.

 Every time a request for data is initiated, a lookup is made against this directory and it is only processed if there is an active and valid entry.